Amazon's Alexa can answer your health care questions

-Health services company Cigna said Tuesday that it's launching a skill for Amazon's Alexa: "Answers by Cigna," which provides information on more than 150 commonly asked health care questions.
-The capability is designed to help users better understand their health plans and take full advantage of their benefits, Cigna said.
+Health services company Cigna on Tuesday announced it's launching the "Answers by Cigna" skill for Amazon's Alexa, which provides answers to more than 150 commonly asked health care questions.
+The company says this capability is designed to help users better understand their health plans and take full advantage of their benefits.

 Health insurance is a gray area for many Americans.
 A 2017 health literacy survey found that 20 percent of respondents didn't understand the use of the word "premium" and 66 percent didn't understand the word "formulary."
 These roadblocks can prevent people from accessing appropriate care and could lead to costly mistakes.